fuzziqersoftware/newserv/README.md

 ### Connecting external clients

-If you want to accept connections from outside your local network, you'll likely need to open some ports in your router's NAT configuration.
+If you want to accept connections from outside your local network, you'll need to set ExternalAddress to your public IP address in the configuration file, and you'll likely need to open some ports in your router's NAT configuration.
 You'll need to open the following ports depending on which client versions you want to be able to connect:

     PSO PC           9100, 9300, 9420, 10000
     PSO GC 1.0 JP    9000, 9421
     PSO GC 1.1 JP    9001, 9421
     PSO GC Ep3 JP    9003, 9421
     PSO GC 1.0 US    9100, 9421
     PSO GC Ep3 US    9103, 9421
     PSO GC 1.0 EU    9200, 9421
     PSO GC 1.1 EU    9201, 9421
     PSO GC Ep3 EU    9203, 9421
     PSO BB           9422, 11000, 12000, 12004, 12005, 12008

-For GC clients, you'll have to set up some kind of DNS server as well.
-Remote players can connect to your server by entering your DNS server's IP address in their client's network configuration. newserv includes a DNS server which will work for this; if you use newserv's built-in DNS server, you'll also need to forward UDP port 53 to your newserv instance.
+For GC clients, you'll have to use newserv's built-in DNS server or set up your own DNS server as well.
+Remote players can connect to your server by entering your DNS server's IP address in their client's network configuration.
+If you use newserv's built-in DNS server, you'll also need to forward UDP port 53 to your newserv instance.